 |Stamina||Value of endurance|

 Action: The number of things you can do in a turn such as attacking, moving to a position or using a skill (like a power).
-Characters begin with 2 actions.
-After becoming proficient in one skill (distributing at least 6 points to a skill) character receives another action (3 in total).
+Characters begin with 3 actions.
+If they have veteran (1pts) feat which requires being proficient in at least one skill (distributing at least 6pts to a skill), character receives another action (4 in total).

 Move: Moving 8-10 meters (4-5 squares).
 Moving through enemies or complex/difficult terrain may require an agility check.

 Use a skill: Using skills require one or more actions depending on the complexity of the attempt.
 During combat, skills may bu used to harm/distract/cripple/pacify enemies, boost/heal teammates, overcome/create obstacles (unlocking a shortcut door to an escape route, sabotaging enemy vehicles).
 You may combine multiple skill checks into one action to save time (1 action, each check receives -1S) or you can combine multiple actions to one more guaranteed skill check (2 actions, check receives +1S).
-If you use your skill to harm an enemy, you roll against a defense value or vs a skill of the enemy.
-If you score more successes than the enemy (or more than the defense) the harm will be inflicted.
+If you use your skill to harm an enemy, you roll against a defense value.
+If you score more successes than the defense, the harm will be inflicted.
 See defense part for more information.

 Ambush: You may invest one action to set up an ambush with a skill (like: melee, ranged or power) which will triggered as a result of an action of an enemy (attacking you or an ally, leaving the cover, passing through the doorway etc.).
 You may only set up an ambush with a proficient (or higher) skill.
 When an ambush is triggered, it immediately happens (even if it is not your turn).